pradeepcep/qwaver/README.md

 * uploading files or profile images may overwrite each other with name collision
 * buttons on clone page

+### Video ideas:
+* setting up a database with https://elephantsql.com/

 ### Efficiency:

 * in query_version.py, make spans cover contiguous chaged characters, not individual characters